 How to make 7 Layer Dip

-Start by combining the refried beans, rotel tomatoes and taco seasoning.
-Then spread it in a casserole dish.
-Now mash the avocados, lime juice, garlic, cilantro, onion powder, salt and cayenne.
+Start by combining the refried beans, rotel tomatoes and taco seasoning in a medium bowl.
+Then spread the mixture in a casserole dish.
+Now mash the avocados, lime juice, garlic, cilantro, onion powder, salt and cayenne in a small bowl.
 Then spread that over the bean layer.
 Now carefully spread the sour cream over the avocado layer.
 Then top with the finely shredded cheese, black olives, tomatoes and green onions.
 Cover and refrigerate until ready to serve.

 How far in advance can you prepare this dip?